flutter-tizen/flutter-tizen/doc/develop-plugin.md

 );
 ```

-it can be parsed in the native side as follows:
+then it can be parsed in C/C++ code like:

 ```cpp
 template <typename T>